 Ways to save money finishing your basement:

-- Get 'labor only' bids and buy the materials yourself.
-This allows you to use a 10% off coupon at Home Depot or Lowe's (available on eBay).
-You can also use a 5% cash back credit card.
-Be sure to visit ebates first to save an additional 1%.
+- Get ‘labor only’ bids and buy the materials yourself.
+This allows you to use a 10% off coupon at Home Depot or Lowe’s (available on eBay).
+You can also use a 5% cash back credit card like Discover when buying materials.
+(BONUS: Our readers get $50 free when they get a Discover card – sign up here.)
+And be sure to join ebates first to save an additional 1%.
 These are all small percentages but when taken off potentially very expensive items they really add up.

 - Rent the tools you need at Home Depot or buy used on craigslist.